DCPUTeam/DCPUToolchain/docs/sources/tutorial/10cco/dcpu.rst

 .. note::

-    Quick tip: memory and programs are the same thing.
+    Memory and programs are the same thing.
 You can set memory with the SET instruction, which will allow you to not only store data, but modify executable memory.
 This even allows for fancy tricks like **self-modifying code**, which lets you change your code while it's running!

 This is where the CPU comes in.
 The CPU looks at the value at the address the PC register refers to (known as [PC]), and interprets it as an **instruction**, such as "HWN I".
 The CPU then **executes** that instruction, and moves on to the next one.
 Some instructions can do fancy stuff like moving PC somewhere else, or changing memory.
 So if PC is ``0x0000``, the CPU will execute ``[0x0000]``, which is ``0x1A00``.  ``0x1A00`` translates to ``HWI I``, so the CPU executes that instruction.

 CPU Timing
 --------------

 Computers don't operate instantaneously.
 It takes time to execute each instruction.
 But how much?
 Well, the stock DCPU-16 is clocked to 100 kHz (kilohertz).
 That means that it executes a **cycle** 100,000 times per second.
 This is the basis for timing on DCPU-16.
 Each instruction takes a certain number of cycles to execute.
 For instance, take the SET instruction.
 SET is used for moving data, such as ``SET A, B`` to set the A register to the value of the B register (A = B).  ``SET A, B`` takes one cycle, or 10 microseconds.
 Each instruction has a base cycle count, and depending on how you use it, more cycles can be added.
 For example, when you load a constant number into a register, it can add another cycle, like ``SET A, 100``.
-You can read the timings for all the instructions in the official `DCPU-16 specification <http://dcpu.com/dcpu-16/>`.
+You can read the timings for all the instructions in the official `DCPU-16 specification <http://dcpu.com/dcpu-16/>`_.

 Let's see an example
 -----------------------